FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 directly into the danger zone.
 In this blog post, I want to elaborate on why this is so from a mathematical perspective.
 Without spoiling too much I hope, for the too busy or plain lazy readers, the main take-away is:

-> **TLDR**: Applying any non-[affine transformation] to your target variable, might have unwanted effects on the metric you are minimizing.
+> **TLDR**: Applying any non-[affine transformation] to your target variable, might have unwanted effects on the error measure you are minimizing.
             So if you don't know exactly what you are doing, just don't.